 Your Council can also provide you with other information, including;

-Recent changes have been made to the State Planning Policy 3.1 (SPP 3.1 – prepared under section 26 of the Planning and Development Act 2005).
+Changes that were made under the State Planning Policy 3.1 (SPP 3.1 – prepared under section 26 of the Planning and Development Act 2005) also must be looked into.
 Until these changes were made, planning regulations only allowed;

 However, the changes have made it possible to rent granny flats to non-family members.